AMSA - Racing Handbook

 5.Know before you go - Off road racing is a demanding sport and accidents can happen.
 While there are sweepers out there to help you stay safe you may be stuck alone before they arrive.
 Below is a list of things you need to know.

 6. Race Day Schedule - We try to maintain a similar format at each race.
-Each race is put on by individual clubs so the schedule can vary, depending wether it is a Hare Scramble or X-country.
+Each race is put on by individual clubs so the schedule can vary, depending whether it is a Hare Scramble or X-country.
 PLEASE CHECK INDIVIDUAL RACE POSTERS ON AMSA 2020 SERIES, OR BLOG FOR UPDATES TO EACH EVENT.